 Chapter 6 contains the pilot mapping to the HosmartAI conceptual architecture.

 Chapter 7 contains the alignment with other existing solutions.

-Appendix A provides the answers to the T1.3 questionnaire which was executed between May and August 2021 among project partners.
+Appendix A provides the template of the Platform Survey which was executed between October and November 2021 among project partners.